trueheart78/trueheart78.com/games.md

 + I should not buy DLC until I am ready to play it.
 + I stop playing open world games when I complete the main story.
++ I am bad at platformers, regardless of how much I enjoy watching them.
+  - See _Super Lucky's Tale_ and _Mario Maker 2_.

 [new-releases]: https://en.wikipedia.org/wiki/2020_in_video_gaming#Game_releases
 [games-in-development]: https://en.wikipedia.org/wiki/List_of_video_games_in_development